SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 Press the DOWNLOAD button that's in a white box (free with ads), open the exe and install it.
 This process should be easy enough.

-## WARNING : As it tends with free software, it tries to bundle itself with a crappy VPN service.
+### WARNING : As it is a free software, it tries to bundle itself with a crappy VPN service.
 Please DO NOT mindlessly press next while setting up, once you see the menu to download the VPN.
 Skip it.